 (The sign says it all)

-The Kunst Haus Wien essentially consists of two parts: the Hundertwasser Museum and an entirely separate (thematically) special photo exhibition.
+The Kunst Haus Wien essentially consists of two parts: the Hundertwasser Museum and one or more entirely separate (thematically) special exhibitions and/or installations.

 Bring your imagination and a sense of wonder…the building alone, designed by Hundertwasser himself, snubs its nose at the conformity of modern architecture and illustrates his artistic and philosophical vision through a multi-coloured façade, uneven lines, and use of live vegetation.